plan-a23/plana-modules/README.md

 v4.x of this package requires the following dependencies:

 - Laravel 11.x or higher
-- Filament 3.x or higher
+- Plana A 1.x or higher
 - PHP 8.2 or higher
 - nwidart/laravel-modules 11.x